gondoi/pyrax/docs/cloud_dns.md

 ## Subdomains
 Subdomains are conceptually the same as primary domains, but are a useful way of addressing multiple related devices without requiring each to have its own domain name.
 You create a subdomain just like creating a primary domain: by calling `dns.create()`, but with the `name` parameter replaced with the **FQDN** (Fully-Qualified Domain Name) of the subdomain.
+The same holds true for `update()` and `delete()`.

 Subdomains in DNS are managed in separate zone files, so this means that there isn't an explicit linkage between a subdomain and the primary domain.
 Instead, the relationship is only implied, and is the result of the naming: `a.example.edu` is by definition a subdomain of `example.edu`; likewise, `b.a.example.edu` is a subdomain of `a.example.edu`.